 - Enhance and support your ability to care for your child

-If you are interested in learning more about Metro Medical Direct’s child, adolescent, and family psychiatry services, call Dr. Zakhari at (917) 484-2709 to make an appointment.
+To learn more about Metro Medical Direct’s child, adolescent, and family psychiatry services, call Dr. Zakhari at (917) 484-2709 to make an appointment.
 You can also request an appointment online.